-- 2.7 In 1997 the United Kingdom National Air Quality Strategy (NAQS) was published and for the first time.
-The document set out an analysis of the magnitude and potential health and environmental problems associated with, amongst other things, air pollutant emissions resulting from road traffic. - 2.8 It proposed a schedule of air quality objectives which were to be met in the years up to 2005.
-In setting these objectives, health and socio-economic cost-benefit factors were taken into account, together with consideration of the practical and pragmatic aspects of whether targets would be achievable.
-Whilst it was identified in the NAQS that the objectives for benzene, 1,3-butadiene, lead (Pb) and carbon monoxide (CO) could be achieved as a result of improvement measures already put in place, complying with targets for NO2 and PM10 would be more difficult. - 2.9 Considering the additional measures that would have to be introduced to counter these apparent shortfalls, the Government confirmed its high level policy as being:

-"Changes in planning and transport policies (are needed) which would reduce the need to travel and reliance on the car".
-With regard to the necessity for encouraging a shift away from private car usage, the Strategy commented, in terms of the new package approach to transport funding:
+- 2.8 In 1997 the United Kingdom National Air Quality Strategy (NAQS) was published and for the first time.
+The document set out an analysis of the magnitude and potential health and environmental problems associated with, amongst other things, air pollutant emissions resulting from road traffic. - 2.9 It proposed a schedule of air quality objectives which were to be met in the years up to 2005.
+In setting these objectives, health and socio-economic cost-benefit factors were considered, together with the practical and pragmatic aspects of whether targets would be achievable.
+Whilst it was identified in the NAQS that the objectives for benzene, 1,3-butadiene, lead (Pb) and carbon monoxide (CO) could be achieved as a result of improvement measures already put in place, complying with targets for NO2 and PM10 would be more difficult. - 2.10 Considering the additional measures that would have to be introduced to counter these apparent shortfalls, the Government voiced the following thought: - "Changes in planning and transport policies (are needed) which would reduce the need to travel and reliance on the car".
+Regarding the necessity for encouraging a shift away from private car usage, the Strategy commented, in terms of the new package approach to transport funding: